New Jersey Child Support Lawyers

-At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey child support lawyers want to make you fully aware of the child support laws in New Jersey.
-Below are answers to questions that our New Jersey child support attorneys are frequently asked.
+At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey child support lawyers want to make you fully aware of the laws for child support in New Jersey.
+Below are answers to questions that our New Jersey child support lawyers are frequently asked.

 Do the Child Support Guidelines apply to every case?

 Although the Guidelines apply to all actions to establish and modify child support awards, extremely low (i.e. obligors with net income less than the U.S. Poverty Guideline) or high parental income situations may warrant a deviation.